meizabel/documentation/motivation/strongly-typed.md

                                  .setNotes(notes)
                                  .build();
 ```
-It’s easy to pass a wrong ID if it’s a string.
+It’s easy to pass a wrong ID if it is a string.
 With typed identifiers, your
 IDE (and compiler) would point the error.

 2. **Identifiers can be extended as business grows**